 - Data include the total number of "infants and pre-schoolers" (i.e. children up to 4 or 5 years of age) who attend a licensed daycare, those meeting or not meeting requirements as per the Public Health Act, and the reasons why requirements are not met. - The main indicator is a one-time estimate of the percent of infants and pre-schoolers meeting immunization requirements during a school year in licensed daycares.
+This is an indicator of compliance to the legislation on the day each specific daycare was visited.

-&lt;sup>1 Data for previous school years (2012/13 to 2015/16) can be found online at
+1 Data for previous school years (2012/13 to 2017/18) can be found online at: https://www2.gnb.ca/content/gnb/en/departments/ocmoh/for healthprofessionals/cdc.html